Innovation-Information-Initiative/Open-Innovation-Dataset-Index/app/collections/_datasets/biospolar.md

 title: Biospolar Antarctic Literature and Patents
 url: https://osf.io/py6ve/
 description: Mapping the scientific and patent landscapes for biodiversity based research and innovation from Antarctica and the Southern Ocean.
 Created under the Biospolar Project, Research Council of Norway
-access: CC-By Attribution 4.0 International
+terms_of_use: CC-By Attribution 4.0 International
 references: Lens
 ---